 This article explains what source control conflict is and how to resolve it in ApexSQL Source Control

-Conflicts will be detected when the user made a change on an object version which is not the same as the one on the source control repository (the latest version).
+Conflicts will be detected when the user made a change on an object version, which is not the same as the one on the source control repository (the latest committed version).
 This is a common occurrence when two developers are working on the same object.
 The conflict must be resolved before performing commit or get operations.
-Conflict appears in the Dedicated database development model only.
+The conflict appears in the Dedicated database development model only.

 When the conflict is detected, the Resolve conflict bar appears in the Action center tab:

 Conflicts can be avoided if the latest version of an object is pulled from the repository before modification

 To resolve conflict in the Action center tab, users can choose the following options:

 - Keep local – Action for an object will be set to Commit to source control .
 After the Apply button is used to commit changes, a version of an object in a database will overwrite the latest version of an object on source control

 - Take from repository – Action for an object will be set on Apply against a database .
 After the Apply button is used to get changes, the latest version of an object from source control will overwrite a version of an object in a database